Baqtiyar/devops-lab/Docker/docker_basics.md

 - It takes very little time to create a container.
 - Docker enables you to build a container image and use that same image across every step of the deployment process.

+## Disadvantages of Docker
+- Docker is not a good solution for applications that require a rich GUI.
+- Difficult to manage a large number of containers.